Ishan2608/Scripting-TicTacToe/README.md

 # Scripting-TicTacToe

-Welcome to Scripting-TicTacToe, where you can play the famous tic-tac-toe game directly in the computer console.
+Welcome to Scripting-TicTacToe, where you can play the famous tic-tac-toe game directly on the computer console.
 This Python project brings the classic two-player game to life, providing an enjoyable and interactive gaming experience for intermediate-level developers.

 # Overview
 Tic-tac-toe is a well-known paper-and-pencil game played on a 3x3 grid.
 The objective is simple: two players take turns marking their respective symbols (usually "X" and "O") on the grid, aiming to form a line of three of their marks in a row, column, or diagonal.
 This project implements the game logic and user interface within the console, allowing players to have fun and challenge each other.